finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.86
+## What's New - v1.87
-- Bug-Fix: Card gets stuck on screen
+- Deck Editor: Redesigned horizontal layout

 ## Active Sprint
-- Bug: Load from zip file on mobile
-- Bug: Crash in multiplayer on Android

-## Backlog - 2023 Q2
 - Cards: Preview card image on mouse-over
 - Game-Play: Combine Stacks when dropped on each other
 - Game-Play: Put Card on bottom of Stack when Stack is dropped on Card

+## Backlog - 2023 Q3
-- Game-Play: Clear CgsNetPlayer on restart and move the restart to its own Reset button in the Play Menu
+- Game-Play: Add restart button in Play Settings Menu
-  - Option to keep points and reset or delete decks
 - Game-Play: Label which player is moving cards
 - Game-Play: Support multiple card selection
 - Game-Play: Name-Plates indicating player seats